PaoloSani/The-Real-Comper---ACTam-and-CMRM-Project/README.md

 - **React**: structure of the web page and of the View.
 - **Teoria.js**: a powerful music library for Javascript, including some very useful classes such as Note, Interval, Chord and Scale.
-- **Magenta.js**: a great library for music project.
+- **Magenta.js**: a great library for music projects.
 We used it for the genaration of the audio/midi file and for the visualization of the notes.